-Pillbugs, Armadillidium vulgare, and sowbugs, Porcellio laevis, are small animals more closely related to lobsters than to insects and they breath through gills.
+Pillbugs, Armadillidium species, and sowbugs, Porcellio species, are small animals more closely related to lobsters than to insects.
+They breath through gills and tend to congregate in moist situations.
 Adult sowbugs and pillbugs are about 1⁄2 inch long, gray and oval.
 Sowbugs are flattened and have two tail-like structures on the rear end of the body that pillbugs do not have.
 Although sowbugs resemble pillbugs (roly-polies), sowbugs cannot roll up into a ball.

 A female pillbug or sowbug carries her eggs in a pouch for several weeks until they hatch.
-The young remain in the pouch up to two months..
-About 50 young develop in each brood and in about a year they grow to maturity.
+The young remain in the pouch up to two months.
+About 50 young develop in each brood and mature in about a year.
 They breed mainly in the spring and may live up to three years and have up to three broods.

 Although primarily scavengers, during wet weather, sowbugs and pillbugs may come indoors and seek refuge under and in potted plants where they might damage roots if abundant.
 Occasionally, sowbugs and pillbugs feed on the roots and tender portions of vegetable and ornamental plant seedlings outdoors.
 They feed mostly at night.